top of page

 From an SEO perspective it's fine to use either Japanese characters or Roman alphabets.
 I would recommend using Roman alphabets though, because it's easier to share the link via email or social media.
 URLs that contain Japanese characters could have encoding issues when they are copied and shared.

-You can include Japanese keywords in the URL with Romaji (Roman alphabets to spell Japanese words).
-For more information about non-English URLs, Google Search Central's John Mueller gives his answer in the video below.
+Google Search Central's John Mueller has confirmed that you can include Japanese keywords in the URL with Romaji (Roman alphabets to spell Japanese words).
+For example, https://www.datachai.com/nihongo

 ahrefs, SEMrush, and keyword planner in Google ads are all useful for Japanese keyword research.
 The SEO data is not quite as accurate as for English, but I've found it to be good enough.
 In my experience, SEMrush tends to be better for technical and competitive metrics of Japanese sites, while ahrefs is more reliable for search volume.